ironbar/prompt_recovery/docs/modeling/Iteration_14_more_high_quality_data.md

 ## Development

-I believe I should use `r=1` on LoRA because that gave very good LB results.

 ### Multi instruction theory

 Let's think which elements can be required to be changed on a rewritten text:

 - length: extend, shorten, summarize, less than n words...
-- tone: formal, informal, humorous, professional
+- tone: formal, informal, humorous, professional...
 - style: academic, fiction, in the style of some author, poem, rhyme
 - remove: remove some parts of the text
 - additions: add new elements to the text, f.e. questions, calls to action